emlearn/emlearn-micropython/paper/notes.md

 Non-critical

+- Add linreg to the API reference
+- Fixup hardware support page. armv6m now should work?
-- Add a documentation page about the wider Data Science ecosystem?
+- Add a documentation page about the wider MicroPython Data Science ecosystem?
 - Donate another 100 USD to JOSS

 # Process